 P.L.
-107-296, the Department of Homeland Security Act, signed on November 2, 2002, included prohibitions against disclosure under FOIA of "critical infrastructure information" regarding the security of critical infrastructure and protected systems submitted voluntarily by private companies.
-Affected employees could be fined, dismissed, or imprisoned for up to a year in the law (Section 214).
-The statute also provided for the preemption of state freedom of information laws regarding the public disclosure of such information if it is shared with a state or local government official in the course of DHS's activities.
-Subsequently, the Department of Defense issued a memo on March 25, 2003 which applies prohibitions like those in P.L.
-107-296 to critical infrastructure information voluntarily submitted to DoD.
-On April 15, 2003, the Department of Homeland Security published rules in the Federal Register which implement the critical information infrastructure protection provisions of P.L.
-107-296, and which would extend the rules to other agencies by requiring them to pass similar information that they receive to DHS.
-DHS will accept public comments on the proposed rule until June 16, 2003.
+107-296, also included prohibitions against disclosure under FOIA of "critical infrastructure information" regarding to the security of critical infrastructure and protected systems submitted voluntarily by private companies.
+Criminal penalties for disclosure by affected employees include fines, dismissal, or imprisonment for up to a year (Section 214).89 The statute also provided for the preemption of state freedom of information laws regarding the public disclosure of such information if it is shared with a state or local government official in the course of DHS's activities.90 Subsequently, the Department of Defense issued a memo on March 25, 2003 which applied prohibitions like those in P.L.
+107-296 to critical infrastructure information voluntarily submitted to DoD.91 On April 15, 2003, the Department of Homeland Security published interim rules in the Federal Register